Parenting Tips 9 min read

 Purchase controls: Require parental permission for any online purchases or in-app purchases.

-Gaming consoles: Most gaming systems offer robust parental controls for privacy and content management.
+Gaming consoles: Most gaming systems offer solid parental controls for privacy and content management.

 Streaming services: Set up separate profiles with age-appropriate content restrictions.